Simstrumentation/Air-Manager/readme.md

 <!-- ABOUT THE PROJECT -->
 ## Aircraft Instrument Categories
+<p>This is a list of the different aircraft in MSFS 2020 that we currently have working instruments for.</p>
+<h6>At the current time, we don't provide complete panel layouts, just individual instruments.
+Each person will have a different setup with a different number of monitors in different sizes.
+Preset panels that work for us won't necessarily work for you.
+You can use the instruments provided to build a layout that works for you.</h6>

 Aircraft <br> (click to view instruments for this plane) |  Plane image
 --------|-------------
 [Cessena C172](https://github.com/Simstrumentation/Air-Manager/tree/main/Instruments/Cessna_C172/) | <img src="https://user-images.githubusercontent.com/75218511/133437329-3312c807-dbbf-4a73-b99e-e09678afdc82.png" width="300">